Munira Mirza: Career

 From 2008 to 2016, Mirza worked for the Mayor of London, Boris Johnson, initially as Cultural Adviser, and Director of Arts, Culture and the Creative Industries.
 From 2012, she was one of six Deputy Mayors, being Deputy Mayor for Education and Culture.
 She advised the Mayor on priorities for culture and education and led the delivery of key programmes, including £40m education and youth investment in London.
 In 2014, Mirza said that she was not a Conservative.

 Her book The Politics of Culture: The Case for Universalism was published by Palgrave Macmillan in 2012.
 In it, she argued that consensus about the value of cultural diversity had bred ambivalence.

 In 2016, Mirza was a vocal advocate of Brexit, a stance which, in cultural circles, she later described as "the new being gay".
 She said the referendum result was achieved through a process of democracy that, in some way, echoed Magna Carta.

 In 2018, Mirza was mentioned by the New Statesman as a possible Conservative Party candidate for the 2020 London mayoral election.

 In January 2019, she joined King's College London as Executive Director of Culture, leading the institution's cultural strategy together with oversight of the Science Gallery London at Guy's Campus.

-On 24 July 2019, following her former boss Johnson becoming Prime Minister, Mirza was appointed Director of the Number 10 Policy Unit, replacing James Marshall.
+On 24 July 2019, following her former boss Boris Johnson becoming Prime Minister, Mirza was appointed Director of the Number 10 Policy Unit, replacing James Marshall.
 Mirza drafted financial policy in this role.

-In 2020, Johnson named her as one of the five women whom he "most admires".
+In 2020, Boris Johnson named her as one of the five women whom he "most admires".

 In November 2020, ITV political editor Robert Peston said in The Spectator that calls for the BBC's "cultural re-education", which many assumed came from Johnson's former adviser Dominic Cummings, actually came from Mirza and her husband.

 On 3 February 2022, she resigned as Johnson's adviser, citing comments he had made in the House of Commons, accusing the Labour leader Keir Starmer of being responsible for failing to prosecute the paedophile Jimmy Savile – claims which the BBC described as "widely debunked".
 In her letter of resignation she stated "There was no fair or reasonable basis for that assertion.
 This was not the usual cut and thrust of politics; it was an inappropriate and partisan reference to a horrendous case of child sex abuse."
 She was succeeded by Andrew Griffith.